NYS EDUCATION DEPARTMENT CERTIFIED/LICENSED

 We will give you the Ability-to-Benefit Test.

-Take the State Board Exam with confidence at our School!
+- Take the State Board Exam with confidence immediately upon completion of program

 How do I get started?